‘Don’t risk it’: Grand Canyon officials share photo of hikers on steep, icy trail

 If you plan to hike this week bring your shoe traction devices and trekking poles – or purchase them in village shops: (shoe traction $20-$45) (Rent poles at General Store $3 per pole per day)

-Neither of the two people pictured appear to have any shoe traction device or trekking poles, and one, seen holding onto the snow-covered rocks for support, is in shorts and tennis shoes.
+Neither of the two people pictured appears to have any shoe traction device or trekking poles, and one, seen holding onto the snow-covered rocks for support, is in shorts and tennis shoes.

 The photo was actually taken three years ago, according to Lily Daniels, a spokesperson with Grand Canyon National Park, and gets re-shared each year when the snow starts to fall.